dportik/dadi_pipeline/Two_Populations/README.md

 optimizations will occur here, and the assumption is you've searched thoroughly for the parameter set with the highest likelihood value.
 The goal of this script is to produce plots of the 2D-JSFS for the data and model, plus the residuals.
 A pdf file for each of the 15 models will be written for each model to the current working directory.
+This script requires the *Models_2D.py* and *Optimize_Functions.py* scripts to be in same working directory.

 Usage: